Convergence and Optimality of Adaptive Methods for Poisson's Equation in the FEEC Framework: Introduction

-where \textsf{Solve} computes the discrete solution $u_k$ in a subspace $X_k \subset X$; \textsf{Estimate} computes certain error estimators based on $u_k$, which are reliable and efficient in the sense that they are good approximation of the true error $u-u_k$ in the energy norm; \textsf{Mark} applies certain marking strategies based on the estimators; and finally, \textsf{Refine} divides each marked element and completes the mesh to to obtain a new partition, and subsequently an enriched subspace $X_{k+1}$.
+where \textsf{Solve} computes the discrete solution $u_\ell$ in a subspace $X_\ell\subset X$; \textsf{Estimate} computes certain error estimators based on $u_\ell$, which are reliable and efficient in the sense that they are good approximation of the true error $u-u_\ell$ in the energy norm; \textsf{Mark} applies certain marking strategies based on the estimators; and finally, \textsf{Refine} divides each marked element and completes the mesh to to obtain a new partition, and subsequently an enriched subspace $X_{\ell+1}$.
 The fundamental problem with the adaptive procedure~\eqref{eq:adaptive} is guaranteeing convergence of the solution sequence.
-The first convergence result for~\eqref{eq:adaptive} was obtained by Babuska and Vogelius~\cite{Babuska.I;Vogelius.M1984} for linear elliptic problems in one space dimension.
-The multi-dimensional case was open until D\"orfler~\cite{Dorfler.W1996} proved convergence of~\eqref{eq:adaptive} for Poisson equation, under the assumption that the initial mesh was fine enough to resolve the influence of data oscillation.
+The first convergence result for~\eqref{eq:adaptive} was obtained by Babu\v{s}ka and Vogelius~\cite{Babuska.I;Vogelius.M1984} for linear elliptic problems in one space dimension.
+The multi-dimensional case was open until D\"orfler~\cite{Dorfler.W1996} proved convergence of~\eqref{eq:adaptive} for Poisson's equation by using the so called D\"orfler marking, under the assumption that the initial mesh was fine enough to resolve the influence of data oscillation.
 This result was improved by Morin, Nochetto, and Siebert~\cite{MS1}, in which the convergence was proved without conditions on the initial mesh, but requiring the so-called \emph{interior node property}, together with an additional marking step driven by data oscillation.
-These results were then improved and generalized in several respects~\cite{Morin.P;Siebert.K;Veeser.A2007,Morin.P;Siebert.K;Veeser.A2008,Siebert.K2009}.
-In another direction, it was shown by Binev, Dahmen and DeVore~\cite{BBD04} for the first time that AFEM for Poisson equation in the plane has optimal computational complexity by using a special coarsening step.
+It was shown by Binev, Dahmen and DeVore~\cite{BBD04} for the first time that AFEM for Poisson's equation in the plane has optimal computational complexity by using a special coarsening step.
 This result was improved by Stevenson~\cite{RS07} by showing the optimal complexity in general spatial dimension without a coarsening step.
-These error reduction and optimal complexity results were improved recently in several aspects in~\cite{CKNS}.
+These error reduction and optimal complexity results were improved in several aspects in~\cite{CKNS}.
 In their analysis, the artificial assumptions of interior node and extra marking due to data oscillation were removed, and the convergence result is applicable to general linear elliptic equations.
 The main ingredients of this new convergence analysis are the global upper bound on the error given by the {\em a posteriori} estimator, orthogonality (or possibly only quasi-orthogonality) of the underlying bilinear form arising from the linear problem, and a type of error indicator reduction produced by each step of AFEM.
-We refer to~\cite{Nochetto.R;Siebert.K;Veeser.A2009} for a recent survey of convergence analysis of AFEM for linear elliptic PDE problems which gives an overview of all of these results through late 2009.
+In another direction, Morin, Siebert, and Veeser~\cite{MSV} gave a plain convergence result of conforming AFEMs for a widge range of linear problems without using D\"orfler makring.
+We refer to~\cite{NV} for a recent survey of convergence analysis of AFEM for linear elliptic PDE problems which gives an overview of all of these results through 2012.
 See also~\cite{HTZ08a} or an overview of various extensions to nonlinear problems.